Nextiles/documentation/software/SDK_Installation.md

 The following document talks about how to integrate the SDK in one's application.
 The document also provides a walkthrough on after installing the SDK; how to connect or disconnect a device, extract raw data and many other cool features.

+Note: BLE Devices and the technology is out of this scope.
+You may want to read through [Bluetooth Connections](https://developer.apple.com/bluetooth/), if you want to dive deeper into it.

 ### Features

 ### Platform Support